Altra Superior 4.0

-- The Superior 4.0 is footwear that’s designed for the trails.
-This product is also a part of the Altra line of running shoes.
+- The Altra Superior lineup is designed for the trails.
 The façade is similar to its predecessor, the Superior 3.5, save for an upper that now features more stitch-reinforcements and a wraparound overlay that covers the sides and the heel.
 The now-popular seamless construction is still used for this shoe.

 - Altra Quantic™, a midsole foam, is used for this trail running shoe.
 This full-length piece is meant to provide impact mitigation and energized steps in a lightweight package.
 A foot-shaped platform works with midsole flex grooves to enable the natural movement capacity of the foot.